gallejens/ap-steelduxx-klantenportaal/frontend/src/assets/manuals/admin.md

 The head account can also promote a subaccount to be a head account which in exchange will make the head account a subaccount.

+As a admin you are also able to delete a company by pressing the trashcan icon in a company card.